shaik1002/biggitlabbomb/doc/development/gotchas.md

 ### Alternatives

-Instead, use any of these:
+Instead of writing any of these:

 - `expect_next_instance_of`
 - `allow_next_instance_of`